drBenway/pixi-vn-wiki/ink/ink-sound.md

 This operation requires one parameter, the URL or path of the sound.

-After the tag of the the URL or path of the sound, you can add the `SoundOptions` parameters.
+After the alias of the the URL or path of the sound, you can add the `SoundOptions` parameters.
 These parameters do not have a precise order and must be set as follows: `parameterName` + `SPACE` + `value`.
 If the `value` is a string you must use double quotes.

 ```ink
 # sound add bird /bird.mp3